Ben10UltimateAlien/ThePlotWhole/_posts/2025-07-30-seasonal_summer.markdown

 categories: seasonal
 ---
 I'm not usually watching seasonals, and when I do it's not always while they are airing.
-This is still not the definitive order, as I haven't watched all the shows yet.
+This is still not the definitive order, as I haven't watched all the shows yet, and will be updating this as go through all of the series in this list.

 # Watching